Home / Austria compare privacy laws

 Under the standard EU GDPR (Article 8), the default age at which a child can provide lawful consent to information society services (like social media, apps, and online platforms) is 16.

 The Austrian Deviation: According to § 4 (4) of the Austrian DSG, Austria has lowered this age threshold.
-A child’s consent is considered lawful if they have reached the age of 14.
-If your business targets younger demographics or collects user data, your consent mechanisms must be adjusted specifically for the Austrian market.
+A child's consent is considered lawful if they have reached the age of 14.
+If your business targets younger demographics or collects user data, your consent mechanisms must be adjusted specifically for the Austrian market — a requirement closely tied to our broader guidance on age restrictions and parental consent.

 2. Strict Regulations on Video Surveillance (CCTV)